NeuroTechX/ntx_slack_archive/general.md

  >Yes, eager to see what they want to do.
 I will also be interested to see who they managed to recruit

+4/19/2017 8:03 AM

+ **alexandre.barachant** :

+ >They still have two identical job opening for this